sanskrit/raw_etexts_english/blogs/manasataramgini/2004-05-13_end-of-the-maharattas-i.md

 +++
-title = "End of the Maharattas –xa0I"
+title = "End of the Maharattas – I"

 +++
 An important lesson is there to be learnt from what happened between